TLucking/RAS-University/docs/kinematics.md

 If you're curious about how these calculations are done internally or if you'd like to learn more about this library, you can explore the official documentation [here](https://ikpy.readthedocs.io/en/latest/ikpy.html).

 ### Step 4: Observation
-You can also have a little bit of fun by moving the yellow-black by moving by clicking on it and translate or rotate it.
+You can also have some fun by clicking on the yellow-black sphere and translating or rotating it.
-If your code is well, the arm of the robot will try to catch as long as the ball is still in its workspace.
+If your code is correct, the robot arm will continuously attempt to reach the sphere, as long as it remains within its workspace.

 <video width="500" controls>
   <source src="{{ site.baseurl }}/assets/videos/inv_kinematics.mp4" type="video/mp4">